 Wax then was commonly used over the top of a finish, or on a low traffic item such as this carved or gesso mirror. (pictured below) This mirror had been waxed originally I knew this from the build up of wax I had picked out of the crevices.
 After restoring the paint and top coating I did apply a new wax over the top to get the original desired look.

-Why we don’t use wax
+Why I don’t use wax

 Today the movement of painting furniture is spectacular and the artistic pieces I see are just amazing!
 All of you up-cyclers and DIYers are playing a huge part in keeping all of that furniture from going into a landfill.
 However the idea is to have these up-cycles last another few generations right?
 If you wax a high used dresser (and that wax and paint break down) its going to take a whole lot more work to get it back to its original state.
 Once wax is on something stripping will be required to remove it.
 Sometimes you can use mineral spirits or naptha but that is not always a guarantee.